Maurice Braun

+Maurice Braun (1877–1941) was a Kingdom of Hungary-born American painter, who became known for his Impressionist landscapes of Southern California.

+Biography

-Maurice Braun (1877–1941) was an American artist who became known for his Impressionist landscapes of southern California.
-He was born in Hungary on October 1, 1877; however, by the age of four, young Maurice and the Braun family had migrated to United States, and settled in New York City.
+Maurice Braun was born on October 1, 1877, in Nagy-Bittse, Trencsén, Arch-Kingdom of Hungary (now Slovakia); however, by the age of four, young Maurice and the Braun family had migrated to United States, and settled in New York City.

 His professional studies took him to the National Academy of Design, where he studied the French tradition under Francis C. Jones, George W. Maynard and Edgar M. Ward.
 In 1901 Braun trained under the American painter William Merritt Chase.

 He established himself as a figure and portrait painter in New York City, but in 1909 he left for California.
+One of his students was Rose Schneider.

-Maurice Braun died in San Diego, California, on November 7, 1941.
+Braun died in San Diego, California, on November 7, 1941.